arj03/ssb-browser-core/README.md

 A convenience method around db.query to get messages of a particular type.

-## remoteAddress

-The remote server to connect to.
-Must be web socket.

 ## sync

 Start a EBT replication with the remote server.
 This syncs all the